Barry Manilow’s 1.5 million-dollar bonus claim should be heard in US, court told

 He has asked the court to decline jurisdiction and allow Manilow’s claim over the bonus to be heard in Los Angeles.

-Hipgnosis was co-founded by former Beyonce manager Merck Mercuriadis and Nile Rodgers of Chic and has been facing a financial struggle.
+Hipgnosis was co-founded by former Beyonce manager Merck Mercuriadis – who has since left the business – and Nile Rodgers of Chic.

-It recently offered up to £20 million to anyone who wants to buy its 150-strong music catalogue of world-famous artists such as 50 Cent and Blondie.
+In January last year, it offered up to £20 million to anyone who wanted to buy its 150-strong music catalogue of world-famous artists such as 50 Cent and Blondie, which was bought by Blackstone in July.

 The hearing, before Mr Justice Marcus Smith, is expected to conclude on Friday.